-Tiny masses of webs appeared seemingly overnight in our young Burnish Bush (Euonymus alatus) shrub.
+Tiny masses of webs appeared seemingly overnight in our young Burning Bush (Euonymus alatus) shrub.

 Although the tent caterpillars are my go-to suspects whenever web-spinners appear on our plants, this time the caterpillars (attractive ones – creamy yellow with black heads and two neat rows of black spots) weren’t a species I recognized.
 I snipped off the branches bearing the offending critters and took a few shots before removing them from the garden.

 A quick Google search didn’t turn up any good matches, so I posted the offenders on Bug Guide.
 A response came back in minutes, bearing with it a humbling reminder that I could have probably ID’d them very quickly on my own had I bothered to remember the host plant: this species is commonly called the Euonymus Caterpillar (Yponomeuta cagnagella), because its host is, of course, the burning bush.
 Both the plant and the critter are introduced (the former intentionally, as a horticultural plant; the latter, not so much – it’s been in North America only since 1967).
 An excellent synopsis of the natural history of the caterpillar has been produced by the University of Wisconsin Extension division: Euonymus caterpillar.